urre/wordpress-nginx-docker-compose/README.md

 + [MailHog](https://github.com/mailhog/MailHog) - An email testing tool for developers.
 Configure your outgoing SMTP server and view your outgoing email in a web UI.
 + [PhpMyAdmin](https://www.phpmyadmin.net/) - free and open source administration tool for MySQL and MariaDB
 	- PhpMyAdmin config in `./config`
-+ CLI scripts
-	- Create a self signed SSL certificate for using HTTPS
++ CLI script to create a SSL certificate
-	- Trust certs in macOS System Keychain
-	- Setup the local domain in your in `/etc/hosts`

 ## Instructions